 About

-Her ekphrastic poem “Notes from the Column of Memory” won the Juror’s Prize in Art on the Trails: Mending, an installation of sculptures at the Beals Preserve, Southborough, MA, summer 2021.
-She also won a writing prize for her ekphrastic poem “What’s to Be Is Already Written,” based on a photo from the Griffin Museum of Photography’s exhibit “Once Upon a Time: Photographs That Inspire Tall Tales,” November 23–March 6, 2022, Lafayette City Center, Boston.
-Her poem “And I Say Yes to the Way the Grass” was published on masspoetry.org for Mass Poetry’s online series, The Hard Work of Hope, and was also featured on a placard in the window of the Harvard Coop, Cambridge, MA, as part of the Harvard Square Poetry Stroll, December 11, 2021–January 2, 2022.
+Wendy’s poems have been nominated for multiple Pushcart Prizes and in 2025 she was nominated by Autumn Sky Poetry DAILY for Best of the Net for her poem “Watching Everything Becoming Completely Itself.”
+Her ekphrastic poem “Notes from the Column of Memory” won the 2021 Juror’s Prize for Art on the Trails: Mending, an installation of sculptures at the Beals Preserve, Southborough, MA.
+She also won a writing prize for her ekphrastic poem “What’s to Be Is Already Written,” based on a photo from the Griffin Museum of Photography’s exhibit “Once Upon a Time: Photographs That Inspire Tall Tales,” 2022, Lafayette City Center, Boston.
+Her poem “And I Say Yes to the Way the Grass” was published on masspoetry.org for Mass Poetry’s online series, The Hard Work of Hope, and was also featured on a placard in the window of the Harvard Coop, Cambridge, MA, as part of the Harvard Square Poetry Stroll in 2022.
 An excerpt from one of her poems was featured by Mass Poetry as “Rain Poetry” on a Salem, MA, sidewalk.

 Wendy Drexler - Photo by Debi Milligan